...

 1. sustainability at Selma:

-As Eric mentioned, this is now done with the "push of a button".
-With Selma, our goal is to respond quickly, so a few elements will be improved over time.
+As Eric has already mentioned, this can now be done at the touch of a button.
+With Selma, our goal is to react quickly, so a few elements will be improved over time.
 Sustainability is a very good example, as this was a big request from our community.
-So at first we could only activate the sustainable strategy "manually" for customers, but since the new feature was so well received, we then implemented it visually in the service.
+We were therefore initially only able to activate the sustainable strategy "manually" for customers, but as the new feature was so well received, we then also implemented it visually in the service.

 2. the fee